-Nowadays, many people prefer a revocable living trust rather than a will in their estate plan.
+Nowadays, many people prefer a revocable living trust rather than a will as the core component of their estate plan.
 They appreciate the added control over assets that a living trust provides.

 The general idea is that you should transfer all of your assets to your revocable living trust, but sometimes that is just not practical.

 However, the assets you typically want in your trusts include:

 Furthermore, since the trust is revocable, transferring real estate to it should not affect your mortgage at all.
 Moreover, taking the extra step to list the revocable living trust as the owner on your homeowner's insurance, liability insurance, and title insurance policies may make it easier for a successor trustee to carry out business for you when necessary.

 You don't need to transfer your car to your revocable living trust unless the car is worth a lot of money and significantly increases the value of your estate.